Hemel Hempstead railway station: History

 Hemel Hempstead station was opened by the London and Birmingham Railway on 20 July 1837.
 Originally called Boxmoor station, it was the first terminus of the new line from the south, engineered by Robert Stephenson, which was subsequently extended to Tring in October of the same year and then to Birmingham in 1838.
 The decision to locate the station 1 mi outside Hemel Hempstead town centre was a result of the opposition faced by the L&BR during construction of the line.
 There were vociferous protests from local landowners who sought to protect their estates from invasion by the "iron horse", including influential figures such as the Earl of Essex (Cassiobury Estate), the Earl of Clarendon (The Grove Estate) and the eminent anatomist Sir Astley Cooper (Gadebridge Estate).
 Turbulent public meetings were held in Berkhamsted and Watford, and in the House of Lords on 22 June 1832, Lord Brownlow of Ashridge voiced his opposition to "the forcing of the proposed railway through the land and property of so great a proportion of dissentient landowners."
 In order to obtain Parliamentary approval, the L&BR was forced to choose an alternative route which was less favourable to Hemel Hempstead but satisfied Hertfordshire landowners.

-In 1846 the L&BR was taken over by the London and North Western Railway (LNWR).
+In 1846, the L&BR was taken over by the London and North Western Railway (LNWR).
 As competition with the rival Midland Railway's new line through Hemel town centre increased, the LNWR operated a horse bus into the town, later replaced by a motor bus service, to poach passengers onto their own, less conveniently placed railway line.
 In 1912 the LNWR renamed the station Boxmoor and Hemel Hempstead.
-The LNWR was absorbed into the new London, Midland and Scottish Railway (LMS) in 1923 as part of the Grouping of British railway companies, and in 1930 the Boxmoor and Hemel Hempstead station name was changed to Hemel Hempstead and Boxmoor.
-Following nationalisation in 1948, the station was under the ownership of the London Midland Region of British Railways; the line was electrified and in 1963 the Boxmoor name was dropped, and the station was simply known as Hemel Hempstead.
+The LNWR was absorbed into the new London, Midland and Scottish Railway (LMS) in 1923, as part of the Grouping of British railway companies; in 1930, the Boxmoor and Hemel Hempstead station name was changed to Hemel Hempstead and Boxmoor.
+Following nationalisation in 1948, the station was under the ownership of the London Midland Region of British Railways; the line was electrified and, in 1963, the Boxmoor name was dropped and the station was known simply as Hemel Hempstead.